Kreolwolf1/factory-nodejs/node.js tutorials/managingConfigurations/readme.md

 ### nconf

-The [nconf] [2] module provides hierarchical node.js configuration with files, environment variables, command-line arguments, and atomic object merging.
+The [nconf] [2] module provides the hierarchical node.js configuration with files, environment variables, command-line arguments, and merging of atomic objects.

 The following is a nconf configuration example: